 Starting and Stopping Servers in a Cluster

 The procedures used to start and stop the primary node in a cluster are identical to the procedures used to start and stop the PPM Server in a single-server configuration.
-(For detailed information, see Starting and Stopping the PPM Server on a Single-Server System.)
+(For detailed information, see Start and stop the PPM Server on a single-server system.)

 Caution: If your PPM instance includes multiple nodes in a cluster configuration, you must start these nodes one at a time.
 Make sure that you wait until each node is fully started before you start the next node.

 To start a secondary node, use the

 -name server-name argument in the

 kStop.sh script, as follows:

 sh ./kStop.sh -name <PPM Server> -now -user <User_Name>